 2. Be Open and Connected With Your Customers

 Be honest with your customers.
 Communicate with them, tell your customers what actions you are taking to solvent your business during this coronavirus outbreak.
-Apprise them any changes about your business like are you closing temporarily, switching to doorstep deliveries, or operating limited opening hours?
-And the most important thing is, asking for the feedback and recommendations too.
+Apprise them of any changes about your business like are you closing temporarily, switching to doorstep deliveries, or operating limited opening hours?
+And the most important thing is, asking for feedback and recommendations too.
 Be open!
 Ask your customers for their input on social media.
 They’ll quickly tell you what they want and what they’d be willing to pay for.

 3. Move Your Business to Online

 One of the great ways to keep running your business today.
-By offering your customers to get their needs from online and home deliveries, it can give you an extra revenue stream.
+Offering your customers to get their needs from online and home deliveries, it can give you an extra revenue stream.
 Just drop the parcel on the customer’s doorstep, they will collect it from there.
 So simple, there is no contact involved in doing business online, which helps the most vulnerable people in your community get the goods they need.
-Offer your customers a voucher or a gift card instead of money-back refund policy.
-Notify your customers of any updates including your opening hours, new local pickup option, and anything relates to your business.
+Offer your customers a voucher or a gift card instead of a money-back refund policy.
+Notify your customers of any updates including your opening hours, new local pickup option, and anything that relates to your business.
 Creating a Facebook page or a business website is the most helpful way to move your business online.

 Business Website: Today, most of the company has a personal business website, which is a great way to let your customers know about you and your business in detail.
 Create a website for your business.